koddr/actions-sapper/README.md

-# GitHub Action for Sapper
+# :octocat: GitHub Action for Sapper

 Use this action to build your static website with [Sapper](https://sapper.svelte.dev/).